Are you using your TV screens to their fullest potential?

 Luckily, it’s not as hard as you might think.

 With Control Play, you can integrate RSS feeds (Really Simple Syndication) to bring sports, news, weather, social media updates, etc., that can scroll along the bottom of the screen with whatever is playing.

 This means that you can have seamless, entertaining videos playing that boost your unique vibe and discourages people from checking their phones for these kinds of updates.
-If it’s all provided on your screens, they’re more likely to be engaged with each other and your venue.
+If it’s all provided on your screens, they’re much more likely to be engaged with each other and your venue.